shibinsp/ocrapillm/README.md

 ## 📞 Support

-For support and questions:
+For issues and questions:
-- Check the troubleshooting section
+- Create an issue in the repository
-- Review API documentation
+- Check existing documentation
-- Create an issue on GitHub
+- Review troubleshooting section

 ---

-**Built with ❤️ using React.js, FastAPI, and Mistral AI**
+**Built with ❤️ using React.js, FastAPI, and AI technologies**